 Transfer credit is granted for coursework with a grade of "C" (2.000) or better completed at an accredited college or university.
 You can review your transfer evaluation when it has been completed at admissions.rutgers.edu/transfercredit.
 The Transfer evaluation will also display updates as we receive new transcripts.

-New transfer students attend an Academic Planning and Advising Day to meet with general advisors and faculty in your intended major to discuss your academic plans, learn about your major and degree requirements, and register for classes.
-Register for an APA Day from the link on the Enrollment Pathway website.
+New transfer students attend the SEBS Student Transfer Advising and Registration Day to meet with general advisors and faculty in your intended major to discuss your academic plans, learn about your major and degree requirements, and register for classes.
+Register for an STAR Day from the link on the myRutgers Dashboard.

 Complete Placement Tests (if necessary)

 Transfer students entering Rutgers without an equivalent Expository writing course must complete the English placement test for Transfer Students.
 Transfer students entering Rutgers without an equivalent 4-credit math course at the Calculus I or higher level will also be required to take the English and/or Math placement tests for transfer students.
 New Jersey Community College students may check course equivalencies on www.njtransfer.org.
 Note: Students with SAT verbal scores of 650 or higher will automatically be placed in Expository Writing 01:355:101 and are NOT REQUIRED to complete the English portions of the placement tests.

 Transfer student testing information is available at https://oirap.rutgers.edu/testplace.html.